Performance benchmark

 Requirements for tested function

-• Code to be measured has to go after benchmark.start()
+- Code to be measured has to go after

 Execution options

-• --timeout FLOAT is test execution timeout in seconds.
-If the test takes more time, it will be terminated.
+is test execution timeout in seconds.
+If the test takes more time, it will be terminated.--period FLOAT

-• --period FLOAT is measurement interval in seconds, how often to make CPU and RAM usage measurements.
+is measurement interval in seconds, how often to make CPU and RAM usage measurements.-N, --num-executions INTEGER

-• -N, --num-executions INTEGER - how many time to run the same argument set to make result more accurate.
+- how many time to run the same argument set to make result more accurate.-P, --plot INTEGER

-• -P, --plot INTEGER - Draw a chart using, using values of argument specified as values for axis X. argument positions started with 0, argument benchmark does not counted. for example -P 0 will use run_time values, -P 1 will use sleep values.
+- Draw a chart using, using values of argument specified as values for axis X. argument positions started with 0, argument benchmark does not counted. for example-P 0

 Limitations